builder555/PineSAM/Readme.md

 ./setup-dev.sh
 ```

-### Run
+#### Run
 ```shell
 ./run-dev.sh
 # press CTRL+C in the terminal window to stop
 ```
 * On a Mac http://localhost:8080 will open in your browser automatically.
-On some linux distros you may need to do it manually.
+* On some linux distros you may need to manually open http://localhost:8080
 * For Debian 12 hints, see [this post](https://github.com/builder555/PineSAM/discussions/47#discussion-4884758).
-* See [Known Issues](https://github.com/builder555/PineSAM/Readme.md#known-issues) below or the [Discussions](https://github.com/builder555/PineSAM/discussions) if you run into problems.
+* If you run into problems, see [Known Issues](https://github.com/builder555/PineSAM/Readme.md#known-issues) below or the [Discussions](https://github.com/builder555/PineSAM/discussions)

 ### Using Dev version on Windows

-### Install
+#### Install
 If you already have Python and NodeJS installed, you can skip to step 3.

 1. Install Python: https://www.python.org/downloads